mini-eggs/MeteorBeat/docs/GIT.md

 To make an addition or change to MeteorBeat, starting from checking out the repository you will:
-1. Clone the repository: `git clone https://github.com/mini-eggs/MeteorBeat` if you've already clone it, run `git pull` to get the lastest code (be sure you run this while on the master branch `git status` to check and `git checkout master` to switch to it).
+1. Clone the repository: `git clone https://github.com/mini-eggs/MeteorBeat` if you've already clone'd it, run `git pull` to get the lastest code (be sure you run this while on the master branch `git status` to check and `git checkout master` to switch to it).
 2. Navigate into the repository: `cd MeteorBeat`